Inky-Tech-Pty-Ltd/Links/README.md

 It will have better access to the slippery notion of 'common sense,' and will seem less stupid.
 An AI that knows that its reputation is the price of entry will have a better chance of aligning its behaviour with village norms.
 If it does this effectively, it may be granted a portion of the village energy store.

-On their side, the villagers need only do what they have always done: Defend the store of energy by excluding any party whose reputation does not fit the norms.
+On their side, the villagers need only do what they have always done: Defend the store of energy by excluding any party whose reputation does not fit their norms.

 This project would make a critique of most current proposals about AI alignment.
 The majority of proposals to date can be categorised either as 'Engineering Controls' or 'Legislative/Political Controls'.
 Social control is a neglected third category.